wkral/invogen/README.md

 # invogen
-Invoice generator, also rust learning project
+Invoice generator, also a project for learning rust

 Built for a personal use-case, but if you find it useful you're welcome to use it.

 ## Help